5 ways to help children deal with grief

 With this in mind, we’ve spoken to the charity Cruse Bereavement Care about how to talk to children about grief in order to help them move forward and heal.

-“Children will be very much affected by what’s going on around them, whether that’s grief for the Queen or because of other illnesses or bereavements in the family,” they said.
+“Children will be very much affected by what’s going on around them, whether that’s grief for the Queen or because of other illnesses or bereavements in the family,” it said.

 “Their understanding will change depending on age, but the following tips may help if you need to talk to a child about someone dying, whether or not it’s someone they know.”